-Obesity alone may not affect knee replacement outcome or increase overall complication riskMarch 21st, 2013 in Surgery /
+Obesity alone may not affect knee replacement outcome or increase overall complication riskMarch 21, 2013 in Medicine & Health / Surgery

 Obesity alone may not diminish outcomes or increase the risk of complications in total knee replacement (TKR) patients, according to two research studies presented today at the 2013 Annual Meeting of the American Academy of Orthopaedic Surgeons (AAOS).
 However, TKR replacement patients may face significantly longer hospital stays and related costs.

 Total knee replacement in obese patients previously has been associated with increased post-operative complications and lower clinical function scores in multiple research studies.

 In the study, "The Effect of Obesity on Direct Medical Costs in Total Knee Arthroplasty (TKA)" researchers reviewed the records of more than 8,000 patients who had undergone single, primary or revision TKR procedures between 2000 and 2008, collecting data on clinical and surgical characteristics, complications and hospital costs.
 Patients were classified into eight groups based on body mass index (BMI) and comorbidities (diabetes, hypertension, etc.).

 Length of hospital stay and direct medical costs were lowest for patients with a BMI of 25-30kg/m2.
 Greater BMI was associated with significantly longer hospital stays after adjusting for age, sex, type of surgery and comorbidities.
 Every 5 unit increase in BMI beyond 30 kg/m2 was associated with approximately $250-$300 in higher hospitalization costs for primary knee arthroplasty and $600-$650 higher hospitalization costs for revision procedures.